evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Performance/_index.md

 ## Performance

-The Tesla Model 3 Performance has a maximum power of 393 KW (534 hp/527 bhp) and a total torque of 660 nm (487 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.3 seconds and has a top speed of 261 km/h (162 mph).
+The Tesla Model 3 Performance delivers a solid performance with a maximum power of 393 kW (534 hp / 527 bhp) and a total torque of 660 Nm (487 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.3 seconds and reaches a top speed of 261 km/h (162 mph), making it competitive within its class.

 ## Battery, range, and charging